alex-1pro/two-envs-configs-with-ansible/README.md

-# <ins>Created two environments one for staging and another for production, and configured them with ansible and install on then Weight Tracker.</ins>
+# <ins>Created two environments one for staging, another for production, and configured them with ansible and install on then Weight Tracker.</ins>

 #### <ins>Weight Tracker repository:</ins> https://github.com/alex-1pro/bootcamp-app.git